 SSID: Enter the SSID of the wireless network.

 Network Type: Select the network type.
-If you are connecting

-to a wireless router or access point, select Infrastructure.
-If you are connecting to another wireless client such as an adapter, select to the Wireless Security section for more information.
+If you are connecting to a wireless router or access point, select Infrastructure.
+(If you are connecting to another wireless client such as an adapter, select Ad hoc)